Lighthouse Keepers (band): The Exploding Lighthouse Keepers (1983)

 In mid-1983, the Lighthouse Keepers added Steven Williams on drums and as their manager – Williams was also a member of post punk band The Particles with O'Neil.
 In November The Lighthouse Keepers released a second recording on their own Guthugga Pipeline label.
 The self-produced and -distributed 12-inch 45 rpm six-track "Lo-fi" extended play was titled The Exploding Lighthouse Keepers.
-The EP showcased another five of Appel's songs and musical arrangements plus a cover version of the Bo Carter country blues song "Whisky and Gin", recorded direct to a Technics 15 ips -inch 2-track in the bathroom of a Redfern terrace.
+The EP showcased another five of Appel's songs and musical arrangements plus a cover version of the Bo Carter country blues song "Whisky and Gin".

 Opening with "Springtime", the EP highlighted the country blues style harmonica of Dalton which was in part characteristic of the Lighthouse Keepers' sound.
 The disc heralded the introduction of brass instruments into the group's instrumental range which continued in subsequent recordings.
 Trumpet player Alex Hamilton, who also played the solo on The Particles track "I Luv Trumpet", contributed overdubbed brass lines on "Bad Mood" and the duet intro for country ballad "Again".
 Musical arrangements were embellished with keyboard and tambourine played by Ward with additional percussion by O'Neil.
 The integration of the driving pop sensibility of drummer Williams, allowed O'Neil to add second guitar parts to "The Beat" and "Narvel Felts".
 Album cover artwork was by Appel with the record sleeve insert artwork attributed to Fabian.